If you would like to screen the film, please contact the producer.

 Scharlat is no longer employed by the U.S. Department of State's Diplomatic Security Services and will NEVER AGAIN use his badge and gun to terrorize women as part of his [alleged] serial rape patterns.

 However, Fed is paid $2300 per month in "disability" by the USDOS.
 He will continue receiving that money from taxpayers' pockets, along with his monthly pension from the City of Brookfield Police Department, in the amount of $1200 per month.
+His victim(s) receive nothing for his offenses against them.

 Escaping Fed is the true story of one woman’s struggle to escape the empowered clutches of a psychopath.